Reimagining the Restaurant Checkout Experience

 Delivered high-fidelity prototypes and partnered with engineers to ensure smooth handoff and accurate build of the new experience.

 The original flow displayed only one screen at a time, causing confusion about what came next.
-Customers often tapped once and assumed they were done, leading to frequent walkaways before tips or reviews were completed.
+Customers often tapped once and assumed they were done, leading to frequent drop offs before tips or reviews were completed.

 Identifying Drop-Off Triggers and Opportunity Areas